nharren/ExtendedDateTimeFormat/README.md

 A list of things you can do to help improve this library can be found in "Roadmap.txt" in the "Roadmap" folder.

-Alternatively, if you see something you would like to fix or a feature you would like to implement, feel free to do so (no permission is required).
+Alternatively, if you see something you would like to fix or a feature you would like to implement, feel free to do so.

 ## License